saturn597/RPN/README.md

 Etc.

-The `recursive` goes before the definition of locals.

-Alternatively, you can use the word `recurse` to refer to the word currently being defined, even without explicitly declaring the word to be recursive:
+You can also use the word `recurse` to refer to the word currently being defined, even if you have not explicitly declared the word to be recursive.
+The following is equivalent to the `inf` word above:

 `Ready> : inf 1 + dup . recurse ;`